323 Years of Military Attacks

 The Roman time in Scotland was a series of military attacks and brief occupation to reduce attacks in Roman England.
 No towns were built and the occupation was to protect the frontier.
 As in Germany and North Africa, the Romans built barriers and watchtowers to protect and control who entered the empire.
-A series of walls or fort lines were built – The Gask Ridge from Dunblane to Perth during Agricola’s invasion in 83AD, The Antonine Wall 142AD and Hadrians Wall 122AD and then again in 165AD
+A series of walls or fort lines were built – The Gask Ridge from Dunblane to Perth during Agricola’s invasion in 79 to 84AD, Hadrian’s Wall 122AD, The Antonine Wall 142AD and and then back again to Hadrian’s Wall in 165AD

 Large forts with squadrons of cavalry 500 to 1000 strong were established.
-Auxiliary troops from Spain and northern Belgium were deployed to Scotland.
-The Tungarians ( from the Netherlands) could cross rivers in formation in full battle armour and they were well suited to Scotlands geography.
+Auxiliary troops from many areas including Syria, Romania, Spain and northern Belgium were deployed to Scotland.
+Many forts were rebuilt during each phase of invasion.

 AGRICOLA 79 AD

-Julius Agricola launched his campaign in the north in the AD 70’s.
-By both land and sea, it took only seven years for him to take control of much of Scotland.
+The French general Julius Agricola launched his campaign in the north in the late AD 70’s.
+By both land and sea, it took only five years for him to take control of much of lowland Scotland.
 Some forts were built along what would later become the line of the Antonine Wall, while others were constructed along the Gask Ridge in Perthshire.
-He supported the emperor Vespasian in AD 69 when there were 4 emperors and gained his military command through that support.
+He supported the emperor Vespasian in AD 69 when there were 4 emperors challenging each other for dominance and gained his military command through that support.

 ANTONIOUS PIUS 142 AD

-Antonine Wall constructed on orders of Antoninus Pius.
+- 142 AD Antonine Wall constructed on orders of the emperor Antoninus Pius.
 Cramond Fort was built.

 SEPTIMUS SEVERUS 208 AD

-Roman Emperor Septimius Severus launches the last campaign intended to conquer Scotland
+- 208 AD African Roman Emperor Septimius Severus launches the last campaign intended to conquer Scotland.
+He dies in York

 CONSTANTIUS 305 AD

-New Roman campaigns against the Caledonians.
-Constantius leads a military campaign in Scotland, reaching “the end of the land”.
+- 305 AD New Roman campaigns against the Caledonians by the Bulgarian emperor, Constantius, who leads a military campaign in Scotland, reaching “the end of the land”.
 Constantius dies at York and his son, Constantine, is declared Emperor.
 Staying in York seemed to be bad luck for the emperors as Septimus Severus also died there.

 ROMANS LEAVE BRITAIN 411AD